fxpio/fxp-security-bundle/Resources/doc/index.md

 ## Installation

-Installation is a quick, 4 step process:
+Installation is a quick, 6 step process:

 1. Download the bundle using composer
 2. Enable the bundle
 3. Create your Role class
+4. Configure your application's config.yml
+5. Update your database schema
-4. Configure the bundle
+6. Configure the bundle

 ### Step 1: Download the bundle using composer